Shujito/AddressBook-tests_eclipse/README.md

 AddressBook-tests
 =================

-Test project for the address book, don't ask why it is separate
+Test project for the address book, don't ask why it is separate.

+It uses Robotium for testing.